 While the liabilities recorded for any bankruptcy matters are based on management's current assessment of the amount likely to be paid, it is not possible to identify the final amount of priority cash claims or the amount of Class 3 Claims that will ultimately be allowed by the U.S. Bankruptcy Court.
-Therefore, amounts owing in satisfaction of bankruptcy claims on the consolidated balance sheet could be materially higher than the amounts estimated, which would require additional cash payments to be made for the amount exceeding the Company's estimate.
-Amounts payable related to the unsecured notes could reach the maximum aggregate principal amount of \$75.0 million, which would not require an additional cash payment as the maximum potential exposure has already been funded in trust, but would require additional liability and expense to be recorded as the Company's estimate of total Class 3 Claim payments to be made is \$52.5 million (\$28.7 million paid out and \$23.8 million remaining estimated liability as of December 31, 2012).
+Therefore, amounts owing in satisfaction of bankruptcy claims on the consolidated balance sheets could be materially higher than the amounts estimated, which would require additional cash payments to be made for the amount exceeding the Company's estimate.
+Amounts payable related to the unsecured notes could reach the maximum aggregate principal amount of \$75.0 million, which would not require an additional cash payment as the maximum potential exposure has already been funded in trust, but would require additional liability and expense to be recorded as the Company's estimate of total Class 3 Claim liability is \$51.2 million (\$33.2 million paid plus the \$18.0 million remaining estimated liability as of December 31, 2013).
 In light of the substantial number and amount of claims filed, the claims resolution process will take considerable time to complete.